A hysterectomy is an operation to remove your uterus. A hysterectomy is an irreversible procedure.

 - cancer or pre-cancer of your cervix, uterus, ovaries or fallopian tubes.

-A hysterectomy can be done in different ways, including:
+A hysterectomy can be performed in different ways, including:

 Risks of having a hysterectomy